sunnepazzy123/companyTask/movie-service/README.md

-# Imoli Recruitment Task
+# NetGuru Recruitment Task

 > a movie App platform.

 ## Features

-- Film (GET and ID of Films)
+- Movies (GET and ID of Movie)
 - Favorite (GET and POST)

 ## Usage